xiegeo/modbusone/README.md

 API stability is best effort.
 This means:

-* Changles should not break users code, unless there is a compelling reason.
+* Changes should not break users code, unless there is a compelling reason.

-* Code broken by API Changles should not compile, new errors to user code should not be introduced silently.
+* Code broken by API changes should not compile, new errors to user code should not be introduced silently.

-* API Changes will be documented to help someone losing their mind when working code stopped compiling.
+* API changes will be documented to help someone losing their mind when working code stopped compiling.

 My primary usage is RTU (over RS-485).
 Others may or may not be implemented in the future.